alfgook/exforUncertainty/README.md

 This package contains a collection of functions to extract systematic and statistical uncertainties from entries in the EXFOR database.

-It also contains functions to derive (in lack of a better word) uncertainties from those present in EXFOr subentries.
-Namely, inconsistent uncertainty specifications are penalized by the introduction of extra uncertainty and conservative assumptions are made about missing uncertainties.
+It also contains functions to derive (in lack of a better word) uncertainties from those present in EXFOR subentries.
+Namely, inconsistent uncertainty specifications are penalized by the introduction of an extra uncertainty and conservative assumptions are made about missing uncertainties.

-The assessment of uncertainties of nuclear experiments is a non-trivial undertaking and hence the functions for the automatic construction and correction of uncertainties should be seen as a first blueprint and are likely to change in the future.
+The assessment of uncertainties of nuclear experiments is a non-trivial undertaking and hence the functions in this package for the automatic construction and correction of uncertainties should be seen as a first blueprint and are likely to change in the future.

-## General notes

 This package operates on nested lists representing EXFOR subentries.